Germany's Merkel rules out tax rises to pay for refugees

 "I know that the pocket money that we give refugees is high by European standards," she said, adding that countries such as the Netherlands and Luxembourg handed out "significantly less".

-She said refugees at centres for new arrivals should predominantly get non-cash benefits in the future.
+She said refugees at centers for new arrivals should predominantly get non-cash benefits in the future.

 Merkel told Bild that a new law that will reduce benefits to minimum subsistence levels if asylum applications are rejected should come into force in November.